 The Center for Environmental Therapeutics, a nonprofit research and education institution, is perhaps the leading authority on SAD and light therapy.
-While CET used to put out a widely circulated list of recommended light-therapy lamps, the organization has since discontinued the practice.
-This model, the Boxelite OS, is now the only one officially endorsed by CET.
+While CET used to put out a widely circulated list of recommended light-therapy lamps, the organization has since discontinued the practice, instead focusing on one officially endorsed model: this one.
 Dr. Michael Terman, president of CET and a professor at Columbia, worked directly with the manufacturer to build this to CET’s specifications.

-On paper, it has many of the same features as the Carex.
-It has a large screen with adjustable height and tilt, and like the Carex, you get 10,000 lux at 14 inches.
-At almost double the price of the Carex, it’s hard to recommend this one if cost is an issue, but if you want the closest thing to an “official” SAD lamp, this is your best bet.
-Another benefit is that if something goes wrong or if you have a question, you can call CET directly.
+It has a large screen with adjustable height and tilt, and you get 10,000 lux at 14 inches.
+Although it’s almost double the price of the Carex, if you want the closest thing to an “official” SAD lamp, this is your best bet.
+Another benefit is that if something goes wrong or if you have a question, you can call CET directly for help.

-This is very similar to the CET-approved model above, and might be a better option for most people.
-All the stats are the same: 10,000 lux at 14-inches, 3,500 Kelvin color temperature, same screen size, and same manufacturer.
-There are two differences: The Boxelite screen is in “portrait mode” while the CET Boxelite OS’s screen is in “landscape,” and the Boxelite does not shine from above as recommended by our experts for optimal benefits.
-But, this one is $55 less expensive, and it takes up less table real estate.
-The only downside is you don’t get the expert-recommended downward-facing angle unless you jury-rig something yourself.
+All the stats for this model are the same as Northern Light Technology’s Boxelite-OS: 10,000 lux at 14 inches, 3,500 Kelvin color temperature, same screen size, even same manufacturer.
+There are two main differences: (1) the Boxelite screen is in “portrait mode” while the CET Boxelite OS’s screen is in “landscape”; and (2) the Boxelite does not shine from above as recommended by our experts for optimal benefits.
+If you can handle the portrait orientation and jury-rig the light to shine down, you might prefer this one’s lower profile and smaller footprint, along with the lower price.